Clean Energy Canada

 About This Job

-The location for the position is Clean Energy Canada’s Ottawa, Victoria, or Vancouver offices.
+The preferred location for this position is in Clean Energy Canada’s Vancouver office.

 About Clean Energy Canada

 Clean Energy Canada is a climate and clean energy think tank within the Morris J. Wosk Centre for Dialogue at Simon Fraser University.
 We work to accelerate Canada's transition to clean and renewable energy systems.

 Leading-edge communication has been a pillar of our success to date, and it’s one the reasons thought leaders turn to Clean Energy Canada for the policy analysis, data, and insight they need to better understand and advance Canada's energy transition.
 We’re frequently quoted in the media, and we also speak directly to hundreds of thousands of Canadians every month through our popular social media channels.